 Protecting library user privacy and keeping confidential information that identifies individuals or associates individuals with their use of library books, materials, equipment, programs, facilities and/or staff assistance is an integral principle of public libraries. (see Patron Privacy Policy, top section)

 Unacceptable use of a Library-provided computer workstation by any patron may result in the suspension or revocation of using Library’s internet services.
 The Library reserves the right to regulate both the use of the Internet workstations and the material accessed by users.
-All users must agree to comply with the Library’s Rules of Conduct Policy.
-This also includes refraining from viewing any illegal, offensive, or harmful content, including but not limited to websites that contain pornography, within any area designated for children or teens.
+All users must agree to comply with the Library’s Rules of Conduct Policy and Computer Use Rules.
+This also includes refraining from viewing any illegal, offensive, violent or harmful content, including but not limited to websites that contain or display pornography.
 Unacceptable use also includes hacking and other unlawful activities.

 Filtered Access

 In compliance with the Children’s Internet Protection Act (CIPA), all library computers accessible to the public, including devices connecting to the internet via Wi-Fi, are filtered for websites containing pictures that are (a) obscene; (b) child pornography; or (c) harmful to minors (for computers that are accessible by minors).
 Please note no filtering product is 100% effective.
-If unable to access a site, an adult patron may request staff to unblock access to that site if it is for bona fide research or other lawful purpose.
-They may do so anonymously via a web form or email message, or in-person.
+If unable to access a site, an adult patron may make a request in person to unblock access to that site if it is for a lawful purpose and adheres to the Library’s Rules of Conduct.
+The request will be reviewed by Library staff and you will be contacted within three business days.
 The Library reserves the right to grant or deny such requests.

 Internet Access by Minors